Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 Are you or your spouse struggling with substance use?

-Understanding drug addiction and substance use disorder (SUD)
+Drug and alcohol addiction: understanding substance use disorder (SUD)

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) uses the diagnosis of SUD to describe a range of problems related to the use of addictive substances, ranging from mild to severe.

-While the DSM-5 does not formally list “drug addiction” in its catalogue of disorders, addiction is usually regarded as the most severe form of SUD.
-Addiction is considered both a brain disorder and mental illness, caused by the repeated misuse of a substance or substances.
-Common addictive substances include alcohol, cocaine, tobacco, sedatives, opioid pain killers, and inhalants.
+While the DSM-5 does not formally list “drug addiction” in its catalog of disorders, addiction is usually regarded as the most severe form of SUD.
+Addiction is considered both a brain disorder and a mental illness caused by the repeated misuse of a substance or substances.
+Common addictive substances include alcohol, cocaine, tobacco, sedatives, opioid painkillers, and inhalants.

 Regardless of the severity of their substance misuse, people with SUD often struggle to maintain marriages and other healthy relationships.
 According to the American Psychiatric Association, the primary symptoms of SUD can be grouped into four categories: